MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Choose a job you love, and you will never have to work a day in your life.
+> I must also have a dark side if I am to be whole.
-> -- Confucius
+> -- Carl Jung